Calculator

 What size should a mud kitchen be?

-Build to the child.
-A counter height of 18–24 inches suits toddlers to early grade-schoolers; 20–22 inches is a good all-rounder.
-Widths of 36–66 inches and a depth around 18–20 inches are typical.
+Build to the user's height.
+A counter height of 18-24 inches covers most low-to-standard setups; 20-22 inches is a good all-rounder.
+Widths of 36-66 inches and a depth around 18-20 inches are typical.

 What wood should I use for a mud kitchen?

 Cedar and other rot-resistant woods hold up best outdoors, and a 2x2 frame keeps it sturdy.
-Reclaimed pallet boards are the cheapest option — just sand them well and seal everything with an exterior, child-safe finish.
+Reclaimed pallet boards are the cheapest option -- just sand them well and seal everything with an exterior wood finish.

 What do you use for a mud kitchen sink?